Camper van conversion featuring a raised pop to roof

 • Compatible with Ford, Chevrolet, Sprinter, ProMaster, and Transit vans

-Safety and Engineering: The roof is stronger after the Penthouse has been installed.
+Safety and Design: The roof is stronger after the Penthouse has been put in.
 It easily passed the FMVSS 216 roof crash test.

 Sparks Overland Roof Top Cabins

-Sparks Overland offers hard-sided rooftop cabins that blur the line between traditional pop-tops and rooftop tents.
-Their V3 Roof Top Cabin features innovative design and premium construction.
+Sparks Overland offers solid-wall rooftop cabins that blur the line between classic pop-tops and rooftop tents.
+Their V3 Roof Top Cabin has smart design and high-quality build.

 V3 Cabin Features: